oroinc/platform/src/Oro/Bundle/EntityBundle/Resources/doc/client-side/entity-structure-data-provider.md

     }
 ```

-There's method `getEntityTreeNodeByPropertyPath` in `EntityStructureDataProvider` allows to get the node by property path string
+There's method <a name="get-entity-tree-node-by-property-path">`getEntityTreeNodeByPropertyPath`</a> in `EntityStructureDataProvider` allows to get the node by property path string
 ```js
     var node = provider.getEntityTreeNodeByPropertyPath('user.roles.label');